randalannus/idea_board/README.md

 # Running on iOS
 Execute `pod update` in the ios folder before compiling for iOS to speed up the compiling process.
+There is a line in `/ios/Podfile` that needs to be commented out for release builds.
+See the file for more info.